zulip/zulip/docs/documentation/integrations.md

 Here are a few common macros used to document Zulip's integrations:

-- `{!create-stream.md!}` macro - Recommends that users create a dedicated stream for a given integration.
+- `{!create-channel.md!}` macro - Recommends that users create a dedicated stream for a given integration.
 Usually the first step is setting up an integration or incoming webhook.
 For an example rendering, see **Step 1** of [the docs for Zulip's GitHub integration][github-integration].

 - `{!create-an-incoming-webhook.md!}` macro - Instructs users to create a bot for a given integration and select **Incoming webhook** as the **Bot type**.
-  This macro is usually used right after `{!create-stream!}`.
+  This macro is usually used right after `{!create-channel.md!}`.
 For an example rendering, see **Step 2** of [the docs for Zulip's Zendesk integration][zendesk].

 - `{!create-a-generic-bot.md!}` macro - Instructs users to create a bot